 “I enlist my 6-year-old twins’ help at the grocery store,” writes Bothell mom Ericka Coleman.
 “Finding the correct brand helps with reading, [and] getting the correct number of apples helps with counting.
 Some days, I’ll tell them I need X [number of] pounds of something, so they can weigh the produce and see how many they need to get to a certain amount.”

 I have two tweens who like to argue.
 Whenever they want something, instead of arguing with them, I have them make their case in a persuasive essay.
 They’ve written me papers on everything from why they want to host a backyard campout to why they think they should each have smartphones.
 And the great thing?
 Unlike pre-assigned topics, they’re passionate about the subject.

 Other ideas: Have your kids write and illustrate their own books about what they’re doing during the summer, keep a daily journal or have them create a travel log for family trips.

-Take them to the library
+Take them to the library.

-In Seattle, the Seattle Public Library (SPL) offers “My First Library Card” book tote bags when kids younger than 6 get their first card.
-King County Library provides themed kits in its “Books to Grow On” program, and many other local libraries offer programs and prizes for kids of all ages to get them reading.
+In Seattle, the Seattle Public Library offers My First Library Card book tote bags when kids younger than age 6 get their first card.
+King County Library runs a summer reading program, and many other local libraries offer programs and prizes for kids of all ages to get them reading.

 You can also download audiobooks digitally for free with your library card through the OverDrive app.
 Many local libraries also let you check out movies, music and even board games.

-Be a good listener
+Be a good listener.